 Civil Religion and American Civil Religion Explained

-With that in mind, using the term more broadly, we can say that anytime two or more people share an identity related to any sort of symbolism related to culture within a state, they are participating in a Civil Religion of sorts (not a national civil religion, but a sort of sub-national offshoot of this).
+With that in mind, using the term more broadly and speaking loosely, we can say that anytime two or more people share an identity related to any sort of symbolism related to culture within a state, they are participating in a Civil Religion of sorts (not a national civil religion, but a sort of sub-national offshoot of this).